This company offers free spouse monitoring and affordable additional features.

 How Much Does LifeFone Cost?

 The company offers a lot of different billing plans.
+Call 1-866-227-6608 to order with the assistance of a help agent.
 Whichever package you choose, rest assured there won’t be any hidden costs.
 In addition, every product comes with a lifetime guarantee.
 Similar to other companies from the industry, opting for a longer commitment will also grant you lower prices.

 The basic, at-home landline option costs around $25 a month, while the cellular is priced at around $30.
 Quarterly, the landline solution is around $84, and the annual contract is even more affordable at around $250 per year.
 You can also drive the LifeFone price of the cellular option down by sticking to a longer commitment.
 Quarterly, it will cost you around $99 and annually the cost is around $310.